miekg/skydns2/README.md

 to discover available services.
 This is done by leveraging SRV records in DNS, with special meaning given to subdomains, priorities and weights.

-This is the origingal [announcement blog post](http://blog.gopheracademy.com/skydns) for version 1, since then SkyDNS has seen some changes, most notably to ability to use etcd as a backend.
+This is the original [announcement blog post](http://blog.gopheracademy.com/skydns) for version 1, since then SkyDNS has seen some changes, most notably to ability to use etcd as a backend.

 ##Setup / Install